Tennis-Williams sisters crash out of U.S. Open doubles but Serena not done yet | Sports-Games

 Tennis-Williams sisters crash out of U.S. Open doubles but Serena not done yet

 Serena signalled her intention to retire in a Vogue article in early August, saying she was "evolving away from tennis" but never confirming the U.S. Open as her final event.
-But Flushing Meadows has not seen the last of Serena just yet, with the the 40-year-old back in action on Arthur Ashe on Friday for an eagerly anticipated third round singles clash with Australia's Ajla Tomljanovic.
+Flushing Meadows, however, has not seen the last of Serena just yet, with the 40-year-old back in action on Arthur Ashe on Friday for an eagerly anticipated third round singles clash with Australia's Ajla Tomljanovic.

+The prime-time doubles match reminded tennis once again of the immense popularity of the Williams sisters and the absolute hold they have on the sport.
+Doubles are seldom seen during the early rounds on Arthur Ashe, usually banished to the outside courts until the men's and women's, or mixed doubles finals when they are brought in as opening acts for the main events.

+Even then those Grand Slam championship contests are played in a mostly empty stadium to entertain early arrivals for the men's and women's finals.
+But on Thursday the world's biggest tennis stadium was packed to the rafters with Venus and Serena joining forces for their first U.S. Open since 2014.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)